Guray00/aoc23/README.md

-# Advent of Code 2023 Solutions
+# Advent of Code Solutions

-This repository contains my solutions for Advent of Code 2023, a series of programming challenges that take place during the month of December.
+This repository contains my solutions for Advent of Code, a series of programming challenges that take place during the month of December.
 Each day, a new problem is released, and participants are tasked with solving it using their programming skills.

 ## About Advent of Code